SarKaa/sarkaa.github.io/README.md

 If you need any game to be hacked or any tweak, feel free to email me, and I will respond as soon as possible

-I WILL NOT UPDATE THE PACKAGES MYSLEF UNLESS THEY ARE MADE BY ME
+I WILL NOT UPDATE THE PACKAGES MYSELF UNLESS THEY ARE MADE BY ME

+To get updates, install the "get updates" package

 When you add the repo, you will see a package that says it needs to be upgraded, even though it isn't installed.

-To get updates, install the "get updates" package

 This package will add a few repos, and these repos will update the packages, which will automatically update them on my repo